JuliaPhylo/QuartetNetworkGoodnessFit.jl/docs/readme.md

 ## what to update

-- check Julia version in `.github/workflows/ci.yml`, docs section
+- check Julia version in `.github/workflows/documentation.yml`
 - update Documenter version in `docs/Project.toml`, and fix anything that the update might have broken.